Our mission is to UnErase LGBTQ history in K-12 schools.

-Our mission is to bring LGBTQ history into all classrooms to create a more just and harmonious world.
+Our vision is a more just and harmonious world.

-Debra Fowler is History UnErased’s Co-Founder and Director of Development.
-Debra is a veteran (former) classroom teacher, U.S. Army veteran, documentary filmmaker and public speaker who is resolute to challenge the status quo and respond (with a gentle assertion) to the injustices that are entrenched within the realm of education.
+Debra Fowler is HUE’s Co-Founder and Co-Executive Director.
+Debra is a veteran (former) classroom teacher, U.S. Army veteran, documentary filmmaker and public speaker who is resolute to challenge the inequities that are entrenched within the realm of education.
 Debra has produced two documentary films, “Through Gay Eyes” and “Hard Truth, Levity and Hope,” which promote awareness of individuals who are currently ignored, marginalized or excluded within our public school system.
 Debra has co-authored inquiry-based academic resources, including UnErased: 50 Ways to UnErase History which answers the what, where, and how to infuse LGBTQ history and academic content in a cross-disciplinary approach for grades 9+.

-Miriam Morgenstern is History UnErased’s Co-Executive Director.
+Miriam Morgenstern is HUE’s Co-Founder and Co-Executive Director.
 Teacher, teacher trainer, curriculum developer and entrepreneur, Miriam has had over 30 years of experience to develop her core belief that children and adults are natural learners, and in the optimum environment they have the capacity for deep thinking and limitless creativity.
 Before co-founding HUE in 2015, Miriam was a classroom teacher in a large urban high school where she developed a service learning academy and international teacher exchange programs with Cambodia and Germany.
-She has co-authored an LGBTQ academic inquiry series that includes comprehensive, in-depth exploration of the Lavender Scare and Stonewall Riots and is currently developing an LGBTQ Civil Rights history curriculum for New York City Department of Education.
+She has co-authored an LGBTQ academic inquiry series that includes in-depth exploration of the Lavender Scare and Stonewall Riots and is currently developing an LGBTQ civil rights history curriculum for New York City Department of Education.
 Miriam received her undergraduate degree from Brandeis University, attended the Chinese University of Hong Kong and received an MS in Teaching English as a Second Language from SUNY Albany.

 Deborah Lash is History UnErased’s Creative Director, bringing decades of experience in creative design of educational instructional resources, curriculum materials and digital resources for K-12 classrooms.
 Deborah’s understanding of how to make History UnErased’s products sing weave together her professional contributions to Pearson, Houghton Mifflin and Measured Progress, as well as her personal connection to the need and relevancy of History UnErased’s resources and services.

-Deborah’s creativity, passion to ensure the efficacy of History UnErased’s mission and tireless devotion to creating award-winning materials will leave an indelible mark for generations to come.
+Deborah’s creativity, tireless devotion to creating award-winning materials, and passion to ensure the efficacy of History UnErased’s mission will leave an indelible mark for generations to come.

 Sara Burningham is a New York-based producer, editor and writer.
 She has produced award-winning FM talk radio in London and reported on the U.S. elections as a foreign correspondent.
 In addition to Sara’s cogent and pragmatic work, she has crafted narrative gems for public radio in the Ozarks, edited the rat-a-tat-tat AM news leader that is 1010WINS, and has contributed to KUAF 91.3 public radio in Arkansas as producer, reporter and host.